patternfly/training-scenarios/html-css/building-blocks/step3-instructions.md

 In PatternFly, layouts allow for organizing and grouping elements.
-This module covers just one of the seven layouts, to learn about all seven layouts, explore the layout module which does a deep dive into layouts.
+This module covers just one of the seven layouts.
+To learn about all seven layouts, explore the layout module.

 Add a bullseye layout class to the HTML markup.